The Members of JK Paper Limited

 Annexure A to the Auditors' Report

-The Annexure referred to in Independent Auditors' Report to the members of the JK PaperLimited on the standalone financial statements for the year ended March 31 2018 wereport that:
+The Annexure referred to in Independent Auditors' Report to the members of the JK PaperLimited on the standalone financial statements for the year ended 31st March 2020 wereport that:

 (b) The fixed assets have been physically verified by the management according to theprogram of periodical verification in phased manner which in our opinion is reasonablehaving regard to the size of the company and the nature of its fixed assets.
 Thediscrepancies noticed on such physical verification were not material.

-(ii) The inventories of the Company (except stock in transit which has been verifiedfrom receipt of material) have been physically verified by the management at reasonable intervals and theprocedures of physical verification of inventory followed by the Management are reasonablein relation to the size of the Company and nature of its business.
+(ii) The inventories of the Company (except stock in transit which has been verifiedon receipt of material and to be read with note no. 37 w.r.t. year end verification ofinventory) have been physically verified by the management at reasonable intervals and theprocedures of physical verification of inventory followed by the Management are reasonablein relation to the size of the Company and nature of its business.
 The discrepanciesnoticed on such physical verification of inventory as compared to book records were notmaterial and have been properly dealt with in the books of accounts.

 (iii) The Company has not granted any loans to bodies corporate covered in the registermaintained under section 189 of the Companies Act 2013 (the Act') hence otherparts of this clause are not applicable.

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans granted providing guarantees and investments made.

-(v) In our opinion and according to the information and explanations given to us theCompany has complied with the directives issued by the Reserve Bank of India and theprovisions of Section 73 to76 of the Act or any other relevant provisions of the Act andthe rules framed there under with regard to deposits accepted from the public.
+(v) In our opinion and according to the information and explanations given to us theCompany has complied with the directives issued by the Reserve Bank of India and theprovisions of Section 73 to 76 of the Act or any other relevant provisions of the Act andthe rules framed there under with regard to deposits accepted from the public.
 We havebeen informed that no order has been passed by the Company Law Board or National CompanyLaw Tribunal or Reserve Bank of India or any Court or other Tribunal in this regard.

 (vi) We have broadly reviewed the books of account maintained by the company pursuantto the rules made by the Central Government for the maintenance of the cost records undersection 148(1) of the act in respect of the company's products to which the said rules aremade applicable and are on the opinion that prima facie the prescribed cost records havebeen made and maintained.
 We have however not made a detailed examination of the saidrecords with a view to determine whether they are accurate or complete.

-(vii) (a) According to the records of the company the company is regular in depositingundisputed statutory dues including provident fund employees' state insurance incometax sales tax service tax custom duty excise duty value added tax entry tax goodsand service tax cess and other material statutory dues with theappropriate authorities to the extent applicable and there are no undisputed statutorydues payable for a period of more than six months from the date they become payable as at31st March 2020.
+(vii) (a) According to the records of the company the company is regular in depositingundisputed statutory dues including provident fund employees' state insurance incometax custom duty goods and service tax cess and other material statutory dues with theappropriate authorities to the extent applicable and there are no undisputed statutorydues payable for a period of more than six months from the date they become payable as at31st March 2020.

-(b) According to the records and information & explanations given to us there areno dues in respect of income tax sales tax service tax goods and service tax duty ofexcise and value added tax that have not been deposited with the appropriate authoritieson account of any dispute except as given below.
+(b) According to the records and information & explanations given to us there areno dues in respect of income tax sales tax service tax goods and service tax duty ofexcise and value added tax that have not been deposited with the appropriate authoritieson account of any dispute except as given below:

-|Name of the statute ||Nature of dues ||Period to which amount relates ||Amount involved ||Forum where dispute is pending |
+|Name of the statute ||Nature of dues ||Period to which amount relates ||Amount involved (Rs. in crores) ||Forum where dispute is pending |

-| || ||1981-1983 ||0.70 ||Deputy Commissioner Central Excise Raygada |
+|Central Excise Act 1944 ||Central Excise ||1981-1983 ||0.70 ||Deputy Commissioner Central Excise Raygada |

 | || ||1982-1983 ||0.41 ||Supreme Court |